synkarius/sleight/README.md

 ### Shareability / Portability

-Over the past 20-30 years, we've seen numerous voice command systems appear.
-The syntax that their commands take seems to always converge on something pretty similar.
+Over the past few decades, numerous voice command systems have appeared.
+The syntax that their commands use seems to always converge on something structurally similar.
 So, at the risk of [xkcd 927](https://xkcd.com/927), Sleight aims to develop and unify that structure through a common data model.

-That voice command data model should be shareable, human-readable, extensible, and accomodating of most common voice command needs / usages.
+This voice command data model should be shareable, human-readable, extensible, and accomodating of most common voice command needs / usages.

 ### Grammar Resilience (Merge Conflicts)

-The abovementioned frameworks' users often publish sets of commands for others to use.
-Let's say you download one of those command sets, and then both you and the author make changes.
+The aforementioned frameworks' users often publish sets of commands for others to use.

+Let's say you download one of those command sets, and then both you and the author make changes separately.
 Suppose one of those changes was that both of you changed the same command.
 You see some of the author's other changes and want them, but you don't want the change to the command that you both changed.
-This is a "grammar resilience" problem (or, more commonly, a merge conflict).
-Developers solve this with `git` and merge conflict resolution tools, but with a data model as simple as Sleight's, simpler solutions (like [granular element lockability](#locked-enabled-and-role-keys)) become feasible.
+This is a "grammar resilience" problem (more commonly known as a merge conflict).
+Developers solve this with `git` and merge conflict resolution tools, but with a data model as simple as Sleight's, easier solutions (like [granular element lockability](#locked-enabled-and-role-keys)) become feasible.

 ## Where It's At Now